-In addition, use of digital screens often limits the amount of time that we blink, therefore denying our eyes the hydration they need to stay moist and healthy.
-Dry eye syndrome, caused due to digital eye strain, is when our eyes have become dried out due to tear ducts no longer producing adequate natural tears that our eyes need.
+In addition, use of digital screens often limits the amount of time that we blink, therefore denying our eyes the hydration they need to stay moist and healthy Dry eye syndrome, caused due to digital eye strain, is when our eyes have become dried out due to tear ducts no longer producing adequate natural tears that our eyes need.
 Thes symptoms of computer eye strain can be relieved through different measures.

 What causes eye strain from computers?

 Does blue light damage your eyes?

 Blue wavelengths from the sun can provide many benefits, such as boosting our attention spans and moods; however, blue light can also have a negative impact, such as suppressing melatonin, preventing good sleep.
 In addition to this, blue light may damage the light-sensitive cells in your retina.
-This can lead to solar maculopathy, an atrophy similar to macular degeneration, which can result in permanent vision loss.
+This can lead to solar maculopathy, an atrophy similar to macular degeneration, which may lead to permanent vision loss.

 How does blue light from electronics harm our eyes?

 Digital devices emit significant amounts of blue light, contributing to Computer Vision Syndrome.
-Blue light from digital devices harms our eyes by penetrating all the way to the retina, as our eyes are not very good at blocking blue light.
+Blue light from digital devices can harm our eyes as our eyes are not very good at blocking blue light.

 Blue light disperses more easily than other visible light and is therefore not as focused.
 The unfocused light reduces contrast which can cause digital eyestrain.

 How can I reduce eye strain on my computer?

 You may not be able to reduce the amount of computer work you do throughout the day; however, there are a few things you can do to protect your eyes from the effects of screen time and reduce the risk of dry eye or eye strain.
 Although this will not cause vision problems long-term, it can still cause uncomfortable symptoms.
 These include making changes to your environment and daily habits.

 Practice regular blinking throughout your day when you’re working at the computer.
 Blinking will help create moisture in your eyes and help to prevent you from getting dry eyes.

 3. Use eye drops